 A transparent e-learning provider

-The principle of transparency applies not only to the disclosure of data processing for participants.
+The point transparency applies not only to the disclosure of data processing for the participants.
 The technology partner of the e-learning platform should also have transparent data protection policies.
-Check whether your digital provider meets the following criteria:
+Check whether your digital provider meets the following requirements:

-Options for anonymization, e.g., for quiz questions and tests
+Options for anonymization, e.g., in quiz questions and examinations

 Ability to obtain the consent of participants in a simple and transparent manner before processing